Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 	- Pulseless electrical activity
 - Dump the charge
 - Check patient for ROSC
-- Check that the leads are connected, the monitor gain is turned up and/or try a different lead
+- Asystole: Check that the leads are connected, the monitor gain is turned up and/or try a different lead
 - Continue CPR
 - **Obtain IV access and administer adrenaline 1 mg immediately**
 - Reassess the patient and rhythm every cycle (five sets of 30 compressions:2 breaths over approximately 2 minutes); remember to tell team *prepare to defibrillate* and use COACHED mnemonic: